Moonshake: The C/Z years - Dirty & Divine and final split (1996–1997)

 Kevin Bass left Moonshake in late 1995, and was replaced on drums by Michael Rother (not to be confused with his namesake in Neu!).
 This new line-up began recording what would turn out to be the band's final album, Dirty & Divine, in December 1995, completing it in February 1996.

-Compared to The Sound Your Eyes Can Follow, Dirty & Divine featured a far less prominent role for female vocals (reduced more to harmonies) and reduced instrumentation, being recorded by a core group of Callahan, Brewer, Rother and Dickaty (with vocal assistance from Katherine Gifford, Stereolab's Mary Hansen and Kate Blackshaw).
+Compared to The Sound Your Eyes Can Follow, Dirty & Divine featured a far less prominent role for female vocals (reduced more to harmonies) and reduced instrumentation, being recorded by a core group of Callahan, Brewer, Rother and Dickaty (with vocal assistance from Katharine Gifford, Stereolab's Mary Hansen and Kate Blackshaw).
 The album contained various songs which had been played in the Moonshake set during the previous two years, with subjects ranging from sailor's tales, the lives and deaths of cities, addictions to risk and danger and sexual fantasy in advertising.
 Regarding his approach on this album, Callahan has commented "I wanted to empty it out a bit.
 I was still aiming to fulfil my goal of actually writing songs with the samples, which I probably did the most on Dirty & Divine.
 Sometimes, on The Sound Your Eyes Can Follow, I'd make up a bassline, put some words to that, and then try and fit a lot of the samples around it.
 On Dirty & Divine I started off just combining samples that I liked and playing with them.
 The songs are all written that way.
 They start from the connections between the samples before the band gets to play on them....
 (There's) some great songs on there."

-The Dirty & Divine sessions would prove to be Katherine Gifford's last work with the band: having guested on the sessions, she moved on to form Snowpony (where she was later joined by another former Moonshake member, Kevin Bass).
+The Dirty & Divine sessions would prove to be Katharine Gifford's last work with the band: having guested on the sessions, she moved on to form Snowpony (where she was later joined by another former Moonshake member, Kevin Bass).
 Following the end of the sessions, a new female vocalist, Victoria "Tor" Maxwell, was recruited for live touring: she arrived in time to sing on a remixed version of upcoming Dirty & Divine track "Nothing But Time", which was released on a Volume compilation (Volume Sixteen +it - Copulation Explosion!) in June 1996.

 "I like the fact that I can make a record and you won’t get it all in a few sittings, you can go back and hear different things all the time.
 ‘Cause if I didn’t do that I’d get bored myself, and I like to think listeners want to hear different things.
 If people do go back, then I’ve been successful...
 I think the songs are dense, and they hopefully make you think, and thinking is entertaining.
 People aren’t encouraged to think, and they lack proper entertainment because of that...
 You should question things until you die.
 I like music that makes people uneasy.
 It makes your mind work overtime."